Yemen country profile

 Despite its ancient roots as the crossroads of Africa, the Middle East and Asia, the modern Republic of Yemen is a relatively new state.

-It was created after communist South Yemen and traditional North Yemen merged in 1990, following years of strife.
+It was created after communist South Yemen merged with North Yemen in 1990, following years of strife, but tensions have never been far below the surface.

-Tensions remain between the north and the south, however.
-A southern separatist movement was defeated in a short civil war in 1994, and tensions re-emerged in 2009 when government troops and rebels, known as the Houthi, clashed in the north, killing hundreds and displacing more than a quarter of a million people.
+A southern separatist uprising was defeated in 1994, and tensions re-emerged in 2009 when government troops and Shia Muslim rebels known as Houthis clashed in the north, killing hundreds and displacing more than a quarter of a million people.

-A fresh wave of protests in 2011, inspired by the Arab Spring uprisings in Tunisia and Egypt, forced then-President Ali Abdallah Saleh to resign.
+A fresh wave of protests in 2011, inspired by the Arab Spring uprisings in Tunisia and Egypt, forced President Ali Abdallah Saleh to resign.

-Yemen has also become a base for militant groups, like Al-Qaeda and Islamic State, adding to instability in the country.
-The country spiralled into civil war in 2014 and, despite peace initiatives, fighting continues.
+In the ensuing turmoil, the Houthis seized much of the north and west of the country, while Saudi-led forces intervened to support the internationally-recognised government based in the south.

+By 2015 Yemen had plunged into civil war and a grave humanitarian crisis, exacerbated by the presence of the al-Qaeda and Islamic State jihadist groups.

 FACTS